| Centrip Editorial Board

 Unlike most castles in Japan, Inuyama Castle's original structure still remains, and the history of the castle stretches back to the Sengoku Period (Warring States Period).
 The castle's steep stairs work to prevent full-scale enemy charges.
 The fish-like scale markings on the support structure are signs of them being carved by hatchets.
 So imagine stepping back into the Sengoku Period as you walk on the old creaking floorboards and take in the 500-year-old pillar.

 Inuyama Castle's top floor has one of the most memorable views I have ever seen.
 It looks over the Kiso River, is surrounded by water, and near the mountains.
-The low rails remain as they were originally built, and allowing you to enjoy the scenery from the castle's heights without obstruction, a view previously reserved for the castle's ruler.
+The low rails remain as they were originally built, allowing you to enjoy the scenery from the castle's heights without obstruction, a view previously reserved for the castle's ruler.

 Sanko Inari Shrine: A Shrine for Blessings on Marriage